ExpertWasCoding/World.Execute-me-/README.md

 #README
-just change the directory in objects.py and enjoy
+-Do `pip install -r requirements.txt` to install the libraries required -change the directory in objects.py
+-enjoy